 Devote yourselves to prayer, keeping alert in it with an attitude of thanksgiving; praying at the same time for us as well, that God will open up to us a door for the word, so that we may speak forth the mystery of Christ, for which I have also been imprisoned; that I may make it clear in the way I ought to speak.

-Calvinism contends that the number of the elect is fixed, predetermined and cannot change, which makes the necessity of these things perplexing.
-However, the Calvinist answer is that we are commanded to evangelize.
-But that doesn’t answer the question of Paul’s fervency for when he went above and beyond the call of duty.
-For that, Calvinists have a different answer, and that is the “predestined means.”
-When backed into a corner, that’s where Calvinists will turn.
-Calvinists can simply pull out that argument, and no additional thought is required: It’s just the predestined means!
+Calvinism contends that the number of the saved is fixed and predetermined and cannot change, rendering any sense of urgency a bit unnecessary in the Calvinistic perspective.
+However, the Calvinist answer is that we are simply commanded to.
+But that doesn’t answer the question of Paul’s fervency of when he went above and beyond the call of duty.
+For that, Calvinists have a different answer, which is an answer rooted in a “predestined means.”
+When backed into a corner, that’s where Calvinists will turn, and it is a hand-waving argument.
+Calvinists can simply pull out that argument, and no additional thought is required: It’s just the predestined means, after all!